brunetto/hyperlapse/README.md

 ### TODO

 * Automatically create the gif file with the images.
-* Automatically create the list of coordinates given the path
+* Automatically create the list of coordinates given the path (may be useful:  https://developers.google.com/maps/documentation/utilities/polylineutility)